matthiaskaeding/showstats/docs/README.md

     | ol            |              |              |              |       |              |              |
     | null_col      | 100 (100.0%) |              |              |       |              |              |

-Primarily intended for polars data frame, works for pandas as well, however there is no guarantee that data-types are perfectly preserved.
+Primarily intended for polars data frame, dfstats will try to convert input such as pandas.DataFrame to a polars.DataFrame.